cgreenhalgh/musiccodes/docs/fileformat.md

 Note that simple text can be encoded using data URIs, e.g. `data:text/plain,hello`.
 Strictly these should be %-escaped for all characters other than letters and digits.

+### HTTP POST actions

+HTTP/HTTPS actions are done as GET by default (loaded in channel viewer).
+If `post` is set then HTTP POST is used.
+Additional options for POST are:
+- `contentType` (string, default `text/plain`) for http POST only
+- `body` (string, default '') for HTTP POST only

+### delay actions

+A URI of the form `delay:NAME` causes a delayed event which will trigger controls with the same URI (i.e. `delay:NAME`).
+The action has the following additional parameters:
+- `delay` (float, default 0) delay in seconds for `delay:` action
+- `params` (object) map of optional parameter values for `delay:` action (like poststate)

+A URI of the form `cancel:NAME` will cancel any outstanding (scheduled) delayed events of that name.

+A URI of the form `cancel:*` will cancel all outstanding (scheduled) delayed events.
+(Note, there is no support for general regular expressions in names.)

 ### Midi actions

 A data URI with the non-standard MIME type `text/x-midi-hex` will be output to the current MIDI output channel (if any).
 All bytes are output immediately.
 Each byte is encoded as two hex digits.
 E.g. `data:text/x-midi-hex,903a7f` is note on, middle C, max velocity.